Tok3n/CloudDocumentation/API.md

 Tok3n.showIFrame("authorize", "{{YOUR-PUBLIC-KEY}}", "",tok3nResonseMethod);
 ```

-Replace the `{{YOUR-PUBLIC-KEY}}` placeholder with the **Public Key** retreived from the Tok3n Dashboard.
+Replace the `{{YOUR-PUBLIC-KEY}}` placeholder with the **Public Key** retrieved from the Tok3n Dashboard.
 And the `tok3nResonseMethod` for the name of the method that will be called when the Authentication has a response.

 A couple of seconds after the method `Tok3n.showIFrame()` has been called, the Tok3n modal window will appear on top of your web content.
 The authentication process will begin for the user: